corybrunson/ggalluvial/README.md

 ### Contribute

-Contributions in any form are more than welcome\!
+Contributions in any form are more than welcome!
 Pretty much every fix and feature of this package derives from a problem or question posed by someone with datasets or design goals i hadn’t anticipated.
 See the [CONTRIBUTING](https://github.com/corybrunson/ggalluvial/blob/main/CONTRIBUTING.md)